Mid-February 2020 – 3 cases in Italy

 I spend my mornings doing Wim Hof breathing, cold shower, yoga and meditation, and afternoons finally working on my family tree after I’d done a DNA test four years ago and never had the time to study what it could tell me.
 I found my biological father after decades of searching!

 After realizing that even if I or my son are sick in intensive care in Australia, if I return, we won’t be able to visit each other, I decide not to return.
 I see a news report online where they won’t let the camera crew in because everything must be disinfected.
 They say that even patients can’t have mobile phones to call their loved ones.
 A CV death is done completely alone.
 So whether I’m in Italy or Australia, nothing will change this devastating fact.

 22 March- 53,578

 The local council issues an order saying anyone who doesn’t live in the council area has to leave within 72 hours.
-Our guests are terrified of their sick child and older parents being at risk.
+Our guests are terrified of their sick child and older parents being put at risk by having to move back to Milan.
 I say they will need to contact a lawyer and get a medical dispensation.
 I write to the local police explaining the situation.
 They came back with a resounding, harsh, NO EXCEPTIONS!
-The fine is thousands of dollars, risk of imprisonment.
+The fine is thousands of euros, risk of imprisonment.
 And more importantly for us, a risk we can no longer operate a holiday rental if we breach it.